aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/README.md

 <img src="https://github.com/aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/blob/main/dataimage.png?raw=true">
 In this table, originx is the first condition in yolov10x, opadcos_debox15x is the second condition in yolov10x.
 For example, origins is the first condition in yolov10s, opadcos_debox15s is the second condition in yolov10s.

+you will see in most comparison, the comprehensive performance of second condition of training is better than first except the model in yolov10s. anthoer fact is the most complex or the biggst model isn't the best model, opadcos_debox15m or